 | Cyrillic / localization support | Full Russian interface, Cyrillic rendering in all visual types, and Russian-language documentation.
 No localization gaps for KZ deployment. | Russian interface available.
 Cyrillic support is solid.
 Some community resources and documentation are English-first, which can slow adoption for Russian-speaking teams. |

 Power BI licensing creates a fundamentally different cost structure than Tableau.
 The Pro license is priced accessibly per user, and many Kazakh enterprises already have access through Microsoft 365 E5 agreements.
 Premium capacity licensing allows unlimited viewers, which transforms the economics for organizations that want to distribute dashboards broadly.
+According to Gartner's Analytics and BI Market Guide, Power BI has maintained the highest market share in the self-service BI segment since 2021, with licensing economics cited as a primary adoption driver in emerging markets.
 Tableau per-seat model — Creator, Explorer, Viewer — creates linear cost scaling that becomes significant when you want analytics accessible to hundreds of employees.
 For a 200-person organization where 50 need interactive access and 150 need view access, Power BI typically costs a fraction of the equivalent Tableau deployment.

 The Kazakh enterprise technology landscape is dominated by Microsoft and 1C.
 Power BI integrates natively with the Microsoft stack — SQL Server, Azure, SharePoint, Teams — creating a frictionless data pipeline.
 1C integration requires an intermediate layer (ODBC connections or a staging database), but the Microsoft ecosystem makes this a well-documented path.
 Tableau connects to the same sources through its own connector library, but without the native ecosystem advantages.
 For organizations running SAP, both platforms offer capable connectors.
 The practical difference is that Power BI integration work is simpler in Microsoft-centric environments, which describes most Kazakh enterprises.